coderaman07/100-Days-of-Code/Readme.md

 Designing is almost complete but it will consume my todays day most probably tommorow it will be complete because still I have to some pages ( with CSS ).

+## Day 38

+Developed some models in Python for contructing the Databse Tables while integerating the Firebase with Django ( which I will be using as a backend for this Project )

 ## Contributing